Dunstable: Culture

 Since opening in April 2007, the 780-seat Grove Theatre has replaced the Queensway Hall as the town's premier arts centre.
 The Little Theatre, home of the Dunstable Rep Theatre Group, also hosts dramatic performances throughout the year.
 The auditorium, once part of the Chews Trust, was opened in 1964 by Bernard Bresslaw.
 It stands next to the historic Chews House on High Street South.
 The town also has numerous amateur dramatics societies that perform several shows a year, including the Square Drama Circle and Dunstable Amateur Operatics Society.

 A Wetherspoons called The Gary Cooper (named after the famous actor who attended the town's grammar school), and a nightclub called BOX3 are located in the Grove Park complex.
 The complex is also home to Central Bedfordshire College, the Performing Arts Depot (PAD), and BBC Three Counties Radio.

 The town receives its television signals from the Sandy Heath TV transmitter.
-Local radio stations are BBC Three Counties Radio on 103.8 FM, Heart East on 97.6 FM and Luton and Dunstable Hospital Radio that broadcast from the Luton & Dunstable Hospital in Luton on 1134 AM.
+Local radio stations are BBC Three Counties Radio on 103.8 FM, Heart East on 97.6 FM and Luton and Dunstable Hospital Radio that used to broadcast from the Luton & Dunstable Hospital in Luton on 1134 AM.
+After broadcasting since 1965, the Station ceased Transmission in 2024.